Posted by Kerry on July 21, 2015

 The new GoPro Hero4 shoots ultra high definition 4K video of all your crazy adventures in life.
 Instead of making everyone hover around a computer watching that time you decided to jump your bike into a kiddie pool, now everyone can gather in the living room and laugh at you and all your glory.

+Netflix is changing the game once again with a 4K streaming service!
 You can also use your smart tv’s apps like Amazon Instant Video or YouTube to get 4K content and many cable providers are launching their 4K streaming services as well.

 I hope this helps answer some of your simpler questions about 4K UHD televisions and content.
 If you have any more specific questions please ask one of our experts in the electronics department at any RC Willey.